AdobeDocs/experience-platform.en/help/rtcdp/partner-data/onsite-personalization.md

 Read the tutorial on [how to create a dataset](/help/catalog/datasets/user-guide.md#create) and remember to select the option to create the dataset from a schema.
 Create the dataset based on the schema that you created in the previous step.

-Note that similar to the step when creating a schema, you need to enable the dataset to be included in the [!UICONTROL Real-Time Customer Profile].
+Similar to the step when creating a schema, you need to enable the dataset to be included in the [!UICONTROL Real-Time Customer Profile].
 For more information about enabling the dataset for use in [!UICONTROL Real-Time Customer Profile], read the [create schema tutorial.](/help/xdm/tutorials/create-schema-ui.md#profile)

-### Implement event data collection on your web property
+### Implement event data collection on your web property {#implement-data-collection}

 After setting up your data management configuration, you now need to implement real-time event [data collection](/help/collection/home.md) on your web property.
 You need to instrument your property with the Adobe data collection library - [!UICONTROL Web SDK] - to collect real-time event calls and send them back to Real-Time CDP.
 This item consists of a few separate tasks across a few data collection components.

 >[!IMPORTANT]
 >
->In order to retrieve partner-provided attributes, you must also *integrate your web property with partner APIs or other methods to call and retrieve attributes from data partners in real-time*.
+>To retrieve partner-provided attributes, you must also *integrate your web property with partner APIs or other methods to call and retrieve attributes from data partners in real-time*.
 Please discuss this aspect with your partner of choice as it is not subject of this tutorial.

 First, use the app switcher to navigate to the **[!UICONTROL Data Collection]** section.